k-omura/STM32F4-Digital-Synthesizer/README.md

 - [SPI control demo](https://youtu.be/EjWuWOQzq90)
 - [Auto performance](https://youtu.be/yB0PNu2G10Q)

+## Hot to use
+Write the binary and connect your controller.
+See [here](https://github.com/k-omura/Open-Digital-Synthesizer/wiki/How-to-Use) on the Wiki for details.
+I have prepared a [simple code](https://github.com/k-omura/Open-Digital-Synthesizer/tree/main/sample_contoler/synth_sequencer) for Arduino nano, so please check it out.

-## How to edit this project with STM32CubeIDE.
+## How to edit this project with STM32CubeIDE
 Only the basic code is uploaded.
 This is because I think that it is smoother to start from the environment construction because I am using ARM CMSIS etc.
 Therefore, you need to prepare the ST and ARM libraries with confidence, but it is easy if you use the STM32Cube IDE.